pinobatch/240p-test-mini/gameboy/README.md

 three pages of tests: one with mostly still images, one with more interactive tests, and a third exclusive to Game Boy Color and Super Game Boy that tests color balance.
 Each test is controlled with the Control Pad and the A and Select Buttons.
-To show help for any test, press Start or read src/helppages.txt.
 To leave a test, press the B Button.

+To show help for any test, press Start or read `src/helppages.txt`.
+Gus, the character at left, was an esports instructor until game publishers cracked down on the esports academies in June 2012 and July 2013.
+Then he became a home theater installer.

 To skip straight to MDFourier tone generator, hold the Start Button as the console maker's logo disappears.